Kagethelephant/dotfiles/README.md

 # Installation
-These are some notes for myself to recreate this Arch install
+These are some notes to recreate my current arch install with dotfiles

-Steps to install Arch and all the packages and stow all the dot files.
+Steps to install Arch, all necessary packages and stow all the dot files.
 - Install the Arch iso and install it onto a usb drive with rufus
 - boot into the arch install
     - `iwctl` ENTER `station wlan0 get-networks` to show available networks. `exit` to exit